-An informal hearing is held at the request of a provider and is generally conducted by Program Integrity.
+An informal hearing is held at the request of a provider and is generally conducted byPI.
 This is not a court proceeding, but a discussion on what information and records were used in the review.
 Providers may opt to have legal representation, but it is not required.

 After the informal hearing, providers receive a written notice of the results of the hearing and the recommended action to be taken.
-If the recommended action is accepted, the administrative process ends and the recommended action will be implemented.
-If the recommended action is rejected, the provider may initiate an appeal hearing which will be scheduled by the Division of Administrative Law-Health and Hospitals Section.
+If the recommended action is accepted by the provider, the administrative process ends and the recommended action will be implemented.
+If the recommended action is rejected, the provider may initiate an appeal hearing.
+The hearings are scheduled by the Division of Administrative Law (DAL), Health and Hospitals Section.

-The Department of Health and Hospitals offers an opportunity to have a hearing to any provider who feels that he/she has been unfairly sanctioned.
-The Division of Administrative Law-Health and Hospitals Section are responsible for conducting hearings for providers who have complaints.
+The LDH offers an opportunity to have a hearing to any provider who feels that they have been unfairly sanctioned.
+TheDAL, Health and Hospitals Section are responsible for conducting hearings for providers who have complaints.
 Requests for hearings should be made in writing and explain the reason for the request.
 All requests should be sent directly to the Division.
-(Refer to Appendix B for contact information)
+(Refer to Appendix B for contact information).